Shirin: Marriage

 "From that day forward Sira has not experienced the custom of women, because thou art the granter of requests; though I, had I not believed thy words, and that thou art holy and the granter of requests, should have doubted that she would not thenceforward experience the custom of women.
 From this circumstance I was convinced of the power of the vision and the truth of thy words, and accordingly forthwith sent the same cross and its value to thy venerable sanctuary, with directions that out of that sum should be made a disc, and a cup for the purposes of the divine mysteries, as also a cross to be fixed upon the holy table, and a censer, all of gold: also a Hunnish veil adorned with gold.
 Let the surplus of the sum belong to thy sanctuary, in order that by virtue of thy fortune, O saint, thou mayest come to the aid of me and Sira in all matters, and especially with respect to this petition; and that what has been already procured for us by thy intercession, may be consummated according to the compassion of thy goodness, and the desire of me and Sira; so that both of us, and all persons in the world, may trust in thy power and continue to believe in thee."

 Theophylact Simocatta gives a similar account with additional information.
 "In the following year the Persian king [Khosrau II] proclaimed as queen Seirem [Shirin] who was of Roman birth and Christian religion, and of an age blossoming for marriage, slept with her. ...
 "In the third year he entreated Sergius, the most efficacious in Persia, that a child by Seirem be granted to him.
 Shortly afterwards this came to pass for him.

-The Roman (Byzantine) ancestry of Shirin is contradicted by Sebeos: "[Xosrov], in accordance with their Magian religion, had numerous wives.
+The Roman (Byzantine) ancestry of Shirin is contradicted by the author Sebeos: "[Xosrov], in accordance with their Magian religion, had numerous wives.
 He also took Christian wives, and had an extremely beautiful Christian wife from the land of Xuzhastan named Shirin, the Bambish, queen of queens [tiknats' tikin].
 She constructed a monastery and a church close to the royal abode, and settled priests and deacons there allotting from the court stipends and money for clothing.
 She lavished gold and silver [on the monastery].
 Bravely, with her head held high she preached the gospel of the Kingdom, at court, and none of the grandee mages dared open his mouth to say anything—large or small—about Christians.
 When, however, days passed and her end approached, many of the mages who had converted to Christianity, were martyred in various places."